Paul is the reason I am not a Christian. God is the reason I am an atheist. Jesus is the reason I and many nominal Christians are Jesuists.

 In a desert community refusing hospitality was probably comparable to refusing to help an injured man by the side of the road.
 The chances were good that one refused a drink of water, could dehydrate before getting to the next stopping place.

 But he was not telling us to love just the nice neighbors, but all of them.
-This of course does not mean approving of everything they do, but that violations of the social contract must be dealt with with love rather than hate.
+This of course does not mean approving of everything they do, but that violations of the social contract must be dealt with love rather than hate.

 With the gloss of Matt 25:40